 602 Surf Ave., 718-265-3474

 This aquarium—the oldest continually operating example in the US—remains a must-see destination on Coney Island's celebrated boardwalk.
 Visitors will be charmed by all manner of marine life, including seals, walruses, red-bellied piranhas and rays.
-Long-range planners can look forward to the opening of Ocean Wonders: Sharks!, which will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
-Look for it to open spring 2017 (and note that there's a current exhibition with sand tiger sharks).
-More immediate gratification can be had from viewing the daily penguin and otter feedings.
+Ocean Wonders: Sharks!, opening in summer 2018, will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
+Daily penguin and otter feedings are among the other highlights.

 7. Hit the beach